Polyhedron: Vertex figures

-Surface area and distances
+Surface area and lines inside polyhedra

-The surface area of a polyhedron is the sum of areas of its faces, for definitions of polyhedra for which the area of a face is well-defined.
+The surface area of a polyhedron is the sum of the areas of its faces, for definitions of polyhedra for which the area of a face is well-defined.

 The geodesic distance between any two points on the surface of a polyhedron measures the length of the shortest curve that connects the two points, remaining within the surface.
 By Alexandrov's uniqueness theorem, every convex polyhedron is uniquely determined by the metric space of geodesic distances on its surface.
 However, non-convex polyhedra can have the same surface distances as each other, or the same as certain convex polyhedra.